ardnew/ino/README.md

   -H                Detailed usage and examples
   -l LEVEL          Set log verbosity to LEVEL (see ino cli --help) -p PORT           Upload to device at path PORT
-  -*                Append arbitrary flag
+  -R [PATTERN]      Remove all FQBNs matching PATTERN from project -*                Append arbitrary flag

 ╞══╡ EXAMPLES ╞════════════════════════════════════════════════════════════════╡

   A simple "blinky" Arduino project structure might look like the following, where you have a sketch source file "blinky.ino" whose basename "blinky" is identical to the name of its parent directory:

     blinky/
     └── blinky.ino

   The aim of this script is to reduce the overall typing and complexity of the arduino-cli command-line options.
 Part of the issue is the esoteric and